Chris-Skabich/bulkhead-chatbot/README.md

 The **Bulkhead After-Hours Lead Bot** is a specialized, automated intake system designed specifically for marine construction and shoreline protection companies.
 Deployed on your website, this chatbot acts as a 24/7 digital sales assistant.
 It activates automatically outside of your configured business hours to capture, qualify, and organize incoming leads so your team can hit the ground running the next morning.

-By asking targeted, industry-specific questions—from linear footage to site accessibility—the bot ensures that casual inquiries are separated from urgent, high-value projects before your sales team spends a minute on them.
+By asking targeted, industry-specific questions the bot ensures that casual inquiries are separated from urgent, high-value projects before your sales team spends a minute on them.

 ---